grvuolo/liberty-spgi-lab/141-Liberty-InstantOn-Serverless/README.md

 > To learning more about setup Knative service please refer to our [knative setup instruction](https://github.com/rhagarty/techxchange-knative-setup)

-### Verify the Knative containerspec-addcapabilities feature is enabled
+### Verify the Knative containerspec-addcapabilities feature is enabled [not necessary when using a shared OpenShift]

 To confirm whether the `containerspec-addcapabilities` is enabled, you can inspect the current configuration of `config-features` by executing the command
 > ```bash